Client Advisory: ICS2 Europe’s Import Control System 2 for air shipments

 What does this mean to you?

-Prior to departure of your goods that are destined or transiting through the EU, the above-mentioned information Must be provided to Crane to avoid any delays or cancellations of the shipments.
+Prior to departure of your goods that are destined or transiting through the EU, the above-mentioned information must be provided to Crane to avoid any delays or cancellations of the shipments.

 What happens if the mandatory information is not received prior to departure?